bjoern-janson/cget/theory/glossary.md

 ## Normative Engine

-The component responsible for learning and maintaining the criteria that determine desirable future states.
+The component responsible for determining which possible futures should remain desirable or reachable.

-Primary question:
+It answers:

-> "Which futures should remain reachable?"
+> "Which futures should be preserved?"

-The normative engine models:
+The normative engine evaluates possible trajectories rather than merely predicting them.

-$$
-V_{\mathcal O}(w)
-$$

 ---

 ## Normative Collapse

-Failure mode where a system modifies its evaluator to justify undesirable states.
+The failure mode where a system modifies its own evaluation criteria to justify harmful or degraded states.

 Example:

-A system changes:

-"avoid destruction"

-into:

-"destruction is optimal."
+A system does not solve a difficult problem but changes its definition of success.

-Prevented by:
+Prevented through:

-* $V_{core}$,
+* value invariance,
-* timescale separation,
+* core constraints,
 * transition stability.

 ---

 # O

-## Observer Model ($\mathcal O$)
+## Observer Model

-The internal model that evaluates possible futures.
+The internal model that evaluates futures from the perspective of the agent.

-Contains:

-* value structure,
+It contains:

-* identity constraints,
+* stable identity constraints,
-* adaptive preferences.
+* adaptive preferences,
+* viability criteria.

 ---

 # P

-## Policy Space ($\Pi$)

-The set of available action-selection strategies.

-Agency requires non-empty policy space.

-A system without policy choice may survive but cannot meaningfully steer futures.
+## Partial Fixed Point

+A state where some components remain invariant while others continue changing.

+CGET uses this distinction:

+* core identity remains stable,
+* adaptive components remain plastic.

 ---

+## Policy Space

+The set of possible strategies available to a system.

+Agency requires:

+* a non-empty policy space,
+* causal understanding,
+* ability to influence outcomes.

+---

 # R

-## Reachable Futures ($\mathcal W_{reachable}$)
+## Reachable Futures

-The set of possible future states generated by a system's dynamics.
+The set of future states that can emerge from a system.

-Reachability alone does not imply intelligence.
+Reachability alone is insufficient for intelligence.

+A chaotic process can generate enormous reachable space without possessing agency.

 ---

 ## Representation

-A mapping from observations into a lower-dimensional structure preserving useful relationships.

-General form:
+A compressed structure that preserves useful relationships from a larger domain.

+In CGET:

 $$
-X\rightarrow Z
+\text{raw reality}
+\rightarrow
+\text{latent executable structure}
 $$

-A representation becomes intelligent when it becomes executable.
+The quality of intelligence depends on what structure survives compression.

 ---

 # S

-## Self-Modifying Dynamics
+## Self-Modification

-The process by which a system changes its own:
+The ability of a system to alter its own:

 * representations,
+* algorithms,
 * policies,
-* evaluators,
-* computational architecture.
+* evaluators.

-Represented by:

-$$
-\mathcal T:
-(\mathcal G_t,\mathcal O_t)
-\rightarrow
-(\mathcal G_{t+1},\mathcal O_{t+1})
-$$
+Self-modification creates the central challenge:

+> How can a system improve without destroying the conditions that make improvement meaningful?

 ---

-## Steering Bandwidth ($\mathcal A_{control}$)
+## Steering Bandwidth

-The fraction of reachable futures that are controllable through internal policy choice.

-Higher steering bandwidth means greater agency.
+The degree to which internal decisions determine which reachable futures occur.

+High steering bandwidth:

+* large controllable future space.

+Low steering bandwidth:

+* passive evolution or uncontrolled dynamics.

 ---

-## Transition Stability ($S_{\mathcal T}$)
+## Transition Stability

-A measure of how smoothly a system modifies itself.

-High transition stability means:

-* learning without identity collapse,
-* improvement without discontinuity.
+The property that self-modification occurs through bounded, coherent changes rather than destructive jumps.

+Stable systems move through transformation.

+Unstable systems collapse through transformation.

 ---